Raspberry daiquiri with lime and raspberries

-The Raspberry Daiquiri
+The Raspberry Daiquiri is a summer delight

 Raspberry Daiquiri